taikedz/bash-builder/README.md

 	#%include autohelp.sh

-	autohelp:check "$@" # Detect --help string, print help, and exit
+	autohelp:check "$@" # Detect --help string; if found, print help, and exit

 When your script subsequently is run with the `--help` option, autohelp will *always* kick in, printing the help contents, and exiting.

 You can also call the help print routine from within your script using the `autohelp:print` command (does not cause the script to exit).

+See `bashdoc std/autohelp/sh` for more info.

 ### Debugging Tools

-`debug.sh` is part of the standard libararies, allowing you to print debug-level messages when the debug mode flag is set, as well as providing the ability to view and change variables of a runnin script.
+`debug.sh` is part of the standard libararies, allowing you to print debug-level messages when the debug mode flag is set, as well as providing the ability to view and change variables of a running script using the `debug:break` function.

 See `bashdoc std/debug.sh` for more info